DagAgren/toot-relay/README.md

 not support it and this it is rejected.
 If your client-side code can handle it, uncomment the line referring to it.

-The service could probably be made more efficient by queuing up APNs accesses and not waiting for them to finish before returning from the request handler, but this has not been implemented at the moment.

 ## Configuration ##

 The service will read a few environment variables that let you make some adjustments.